UniversalDependencies/docs/parallel.md

 Genre: interview
 ```

    Short posts such as tweets get the label _social_.
 They may be prepared to some extent but often they are written quickly, with shortcuts and possibly errors.
 This genre includes chats and discussions under other posts or under larger articles (while the larger article itself does not belong to the _social_ genre).
-User-generated reviews of products and services are not considered _social_ (provided they are posted at places dedicated for reviews and not among general posts on Twitter, Facebook etc.)
+User-generated reviews of products and services are not considered _social_ (provided they are posted at places dedicated for reviews and not among general posts on Twitter, Facebook, Telegram, Reddit etc.)

 ```
 Genre: social